Generated regional California foothill river scene used for North Fork American River planning

 If the canyon is too hot or too high, the Lower Yuba gives a better-structured trout backup with clearer access expectations.

-Check current California freshwater sport fishing regulations, the CDFW trout-water program information, and any emergency notices before fishing.
+Use these places as starting points.
+Open the access link below and check posted signs before you park or enter.
+Check current California freshwater sport fishing rules, the CDFW trout-water program information, and any emergency notices before fishing.
 The report is planning guidance, not a replacement for current rules.

 Auburn State Recreation Area lower canyon